oci-landing-zones/terraform-oci-modules-networking/examples/private-service-access/README.md

 ## Configuration Steps

-1. Manually Configure the PSA Policy on Tenancy.
+1. Configure the PSA policies at the tenancy level.

     `Allow group <GROUP NAME> to manage private-service-access in tenancy` `Allow group <GROUP NAME> to read private-service-access in tenancy`